rainlynd/discord-translate-bot/memory-bank/progress.md

 - ⏳ Additional user configuration options
 - ⏳ Server-specific system prompts
 - ⏳ Enhanced analytics for usage patterns
+- ⏳ OCR improvements for edge cases

 ### Long Term
 - ⏳ Support for additional languages
 - ⏳ Voice channel integration
 - ⏳ Administrative web dashboard
 - ⏳ Integration with other language tools
+- ⏳ Custom OCR model training for improved accuracy

 ## Current Status

-The Discord Translation Bot is in a fully functional state with all core features implemented.
-It can be deployed using either standard Node.js or Docker methods and provides real-time translation services between English, Korean, and Japanese.
+The Discord Translation Bot is in a fully functional state with all core features implemented, including the new OCR capabilities.
+It can be deployed using either standard Node.js or Docker methods and provides real-time translation services between English, Korean, and Japanese, with added support for extracting text from images.

-Recent upgrades to LLM-based language detection and long message handling have enhanced the user experience and translation accuracy.
-The bot is currently stable and ready for production use, with a focus on improving testing, monitoring, and edge case handling.
+Recent additions of OCR functionality and improvements to image handling have enhanced the bot's capabilities.
+The focus is now on monitoring OCR performance, optimizing resource usage, and improving the testing suite.

 ## Known Issues

-1. **Very short messages** - Detection accuracy can be lower for very short messages (1-3 characters)
+1. **Very short messages**
+   - Detection accuracy can be lower for very short messages (1-3 characters)
+   - OCR accuracy may be reduced for very small text in images

-2. **Mixed language messages** - While improved with LLM detection, still challenging in some cases
+2. **Mixed language content**
+   - While improved with LLM detection, still challenging in some cases
+   - OCR may have difficulty with mixed language images

-3. **Rate limiting** - Under heavy load, might encounter rate limits from API providers
+3. **Rate limiting**
+   - Under heavy load, might encounter rate limits from API providers
+   - Multiple image processing may impact performance

-4. **Memory usage** - Translation memory can grow large with extensive usage
+4. **Memory usage**
+   - Translation memory can grow large with extensive usage
+   - OCR models and cache increase memory requirements

-5. **Webhook permissions** - Requires appropriate permissions in Discord for optimal performance
+5. **Webhook permissions**
+   - Requires appropriate permissions in Discord for optimal performance

-6. **API costs** - Significant usage could lead to substantial API costs
+6. **API costs**
+   - Significant usage could lead to substantial API costs
+   - OCR processing adds to computational overhead

+7. **Image processing**
+   - Complex backgrounds may affect OCR accuracy
+   - Handwritten text recognition has limitations
+   - Vertical text detection needs optimization

 ## Next Milestone

 The next development milestone focuses on:

-1. Creating a comprehensive test suite for all components
+1. Creating a comprehensive test suite for all components including OCR
-2. Implementing enhanced monitoring for rate limits and errors
+2. Implementing enhanced monitoring for OCR performance and rate limits
-3. Optimizing API usage patterns for cost efficiency
+3. Optimizing API and resource usage patterns for cost efficiency
-4. Adding more detailed usage analytics
+4. Adding more detailed usage analytics for OCR and translation services
+5. Improving OCR accuracy for edge cases and mixed language content